-Nitsch Engineering analyzed the existing conditions, including a traffic control inventory, existing pavement markings, and signing.
-We then worked with our sub-consultant landscape architect, Carol R. Johnson Associates, to evaluate five intersection redesign alternatives that would simplify and improve roadway layout, reduce points of conflict, create a safe environment for vehicles and pedestrians, provide for placemaking and area gateways, and revitalize the square to promote commercial and community activity.
-These complete street options were presented to the public during a series of three community meetings, which Nitsch Engineering ran.
-Through this in-depth community process, the five options were narrowed down to three options; Nitsch Engineering performed traffic analysis for each of these three options.
-The community and project team agreed on one design alternative that eliminated the channelizing islands, discontinued one street leg, realigned Talbot Avenue, reduced neighborhood cut-through traffic, added bicycle lanes, decreased traffic queuing (and thus reduced air pollution), provided fire station signal pre-emption, addressed parking issues, and created a socially inviting park and plaza that retain the area’s historic clock tower and horse trough while adding a variety of perennials, grasses, shrubs, and tree plantings.
-Nitsch Engineering designed the improvements in compliance with the standards outlined in the Manual on Uniform Traffic Control Devices.
+Nitsch analyzed the existing conditions of the site.
+Out of five intersection redesign alternatives that would simplify and improve roadway layout and create a safe environment for vehicles and pedestrians, the City community and project team agreed on one design alternative that eliminated the channelizing islands, discontinued one street leg, reduced neighborhood cut-through traffic, decreased traffic queuing (and thus reduced air pollution), and created a socially inviting park and plaza that retain the area’s historic clock tower and horse trough while adding a variety of perennials, grasses, shrubs, and tree plantings.

-As the project entered the 75% design phase in 2007, the Department of Environmental Protection through the Charles River Watershed Association (CRWA) funded a grant to integrate Low Impact Development (LID) techniques into the redesign of Peabody Square as part of a Green Street Pilot Demonstration Project.
-The Nitsch Team worked with the CRWA to implement sustainable design techniques that would reduce stormwater runoff volume into the closed drainage system and remove pollutants.
-These LID techniques included bioretention basins, porous pavers/pavement, and an infiltration trench.
-The bioretention basins collect and treat stormwater runoff via engineered layers of mulch, soil, and plant root systems.
-The porous pavers/pavement provide infiltration with an overflow protection system connection to the storm drain system.
-The infiltration trench recharges and treats stormwater runoff from the adjacent parking lot.
+The Massachusetts Department of Environmental Protection (MassDEP), through the Charles River Watershed Association (CRWA), funded a grant to integrate Low Impact Development (LID) techniques into the redesign of Peabody Square as part of a Green Street Pilot Demonstration project.
+Nitsch worked with the CRWA to implement sustainable design techniques that would reduce stormwater runoff volume into the closed drainage system and remove pollutants.